TheCarsonWest/nerd-emoji/python1/Memory Management.md

 **Limitations of Automatic [[Memory Management]]:**

 - **Overhead:** The garbage collector needs to regularly pause the program to collect unused memory, which can cause slight performance overhead.
-- **Unpredictability:** The timing of garbage collection can be unpredictable, especially in long-running programs, which can lead to issues in time-sensitive applications.
+- **Unpredictability:** The timing of [[Garbage Collection]] can be unpredictable, especially in long-running programs, which can lead to issues in time-sensitive applications.

 **Related Python Concepts:**

 - [[Variables and Data Types]]: Objects in Python occupy memory and have reference counts.
-- [[Functions]]: Nested functions within a larger function can create reference cycles that make it difficult for the garbage collector to reclaim memory.
+- [[Functions]]: Nested [[Functions]] within a larger function can create reference cycles that make it difficult for the garbage collector to reclaim memory.
 - [[Closures]]: [[Closures]] can retain references to variables in their enclosing scope, potentially keeping objects alive longer than necessary.
 - [[Garbage Collection]]: The garbage collector is a key component of Python's memory management system.
-- [[Thread Safety]]: Multithreaded applications need to consider memory management issues related to thread safety and synchronization.
+- [[Thread Safety]]: Multithreaded applications need to consider memory management issues related to [[Thread Safety]] and synchronization.
 # [[Python 1 Home]]